photo of pluto

 Pluto gets its name from the Roman God of the Underworld, but it wasn’t named by the astronomer who discovered it.
 The name came as a suggestion from a schoolgirl named Venetia who was a fan of classical mythology.
 On hearing that astronomers had found a new planet, suggested the name Pluto and the rest, as they say, is history.

-8. It’s Moons are Named After Characters Associated with the Underworld
+8. Its Moons Are Named After Characters Associated With the Underworld

 Pluto has five moons — Charon, Nix, Hydra, Styx, and Kerberos — are named after different icons in Greek and Roman mythology.
 Styx is one of the rivers that surround the underworld.
 Charon is the ferryman who brings souls across the river Styx.
 Nix is the Roman goddess of darkness and night, and Kerberos is the roman version of Cerberus, the three-headed dog that guards the gates of the underworld.
 Finally, the Hydra is one of the monsters in Greek and Roman mythology, a multi-headed serpent that Hercules fought.